 Any app from the above list has its own strengths.
 They're usually as good or as bad as the person using them.

 If you're confident, or have good in-house resources, or are simply a startup strapped for cash, then any of these could be the go-to answer for your next app demo video.

 And for a bit more outlay, you can have it made for you by a dedicated specialist in the particular package you prefer.

 Your cost will plunge if you go for a DIY package.

 They're all inexpensive.
 Some are £30 per month SAAS cloud packages offering AI such as Lumen5 which is particularly good for social media marketing.

 Toonly costs only £50 as an outright purchase, and is complete with free tutorials plus a subscription Masterclass.
 It maybe all you'll ever need.

 Many offer a free or very low cost trial.

 If you can identify the best package for your needs you can save big, but you'll need to try out 2 or 3 of them first until you find a way of working that delivers a quality of result to meets your needs.

 If you're inexperienced you can expect a fairly steep learning curve, but it can be worth it if you're able to produce a suite of programmes for very low cost.

 The typical DIY experience is quickly mastering the main knobs & buttons functions, but still needing lots of attempts to get the feeling of animated movement right, and avoiding looking super-clunky or over-amateurish.

-This search on Fiverr reveals a host of freelancers who can probably help you out.
-It's a useful starting point.
+Searching on Fiverr will reveal a host of freelancers who can probably help you out for little money.